-Credit transfer for practical, compulsory and elective educational elements are assigned subject to an academic assessment of whether such completed education, work etc. - as regards content and academic level - can be compared to one or more educational elements.
-As regards credit transfer for study visits abroad, please see the study programme's section on internationalisation.
+Credit transfer for practical, compulsory, and elective educational elements are assigned subject to an academic assessment of whether such completed education, work etc. - as regards content and academic level - can be compared to one or more educational elements.
+As regards credit transfer for study visits abroad, please see the study programme's section on internationalisation (part 6.2).